JonathanMEdwards/subtext10/doc/language.md

 ### Feedback is oblivious

-Feedback does not see the consequences of changes.
+Feedback does not see the consequences of changes, only the state of the workspace at the beginning of the feedback transaction.
 For example:

 ```
 button =|> false on-update{